 - 16.1 The time limit for the first boat in a class to finish a race shall be 7:40pm.
-Boats not finished by 8:00pm will be scored DNF.
-This modifies RRS 35, A4 and A5. - 16.2 When a boat retires from a race, the R/C must be notified before leaving the course area.
+Boats not finished by 8:00pm, and not subsequently retiring, penalized or given redress, will be scored Time Limit Expired (TLE) without a hearing.
+A boat scored TLE shall be scored points for the finishing place one more than the points scored by the last boat in their class that finished by 8:00pm.
+This changes RRS 35, A5.1, A5.2 and A10. - 16.2 When a boat retires from a race, the R/C must be notified before leaving the course area.
 Informing the R/C vessel can be accomplished by either (a) sailing (motoring) past the R/C vessel OR (b) radioing the R/C vessel (VHF 68).
 Failure to do this may result in entry rejection for other CRA races.
 If the R/C vessel does not answer, relay the information with another race participant to avoid punitive action, or keep trying.